forthright48/website-v2/styel-guide.md

 1. File names and folder names will be of form "a-b".
 Consistency is the key.

-1. Variable names will be of form "likeThisWithFirstLetterInLowerAlphabet".
+1. Variable names will be of form "likeThisWithFirstLetterInLowerAlphabet" - camel case.

+1. When looping through an array, use for(i=0,i<arr.length;i++) style.
+[This](http://stackoverflow.com/questions/3010840/loop-through-array-in-javascript)